Here are some of our alumni, with stories about their new lives:

 Clyde is a very special lady!
 I met her the first day I volunteered – a little yellow bird who wanted nothing more than to get head scritches.
 Due to a bad vet and uneducated previous owners, Clyde only has half of one wing.
 This disability didn’t stop her though!
 Clyde had no problem climbing around to get where she wanted to go.
 Every time I went to the Ark I made a point to take her out and spend some time with her.
 She was always excited to get out and get attention!

-When we took Amelia home, Dee said to me ‘I know you wanted one cockatiel but how about two?’.
+When we took Amelia home, Dee said to me, “I know you wanted one cockatiel but how about two?”
 After a lot of thought and consideration Dee and Brian decided that Clyde might be happier in a home environment where she could get more individual attention!
-Additionally with her disability she could benefit from more one on one care.
+Additionally, with her disability, she could benefit from more one-on-one care.
 So now we had two cockatiels!

 Clyde settled in right away, loving having as much attention as she wanted.
 She and Amelia were not friends (Clyde has never been a fan of other birds and would rather think of herself as another human) but over the years we have had them they have gotten to a comfortable respect where they can happily sit next to each other and just respect their personal space.
 As she has gotten older, she has moved out of our bird room and into a special long cage with shelves as her mobility and balance have decreased.
 But she is just as happy to be in the family room and closer to us!
 Through the years we have had a few health scares with our little old lady, but she’s still going strong and will hopefully be with us for a few years more!

 Neil was a bird we helped transport to the Ark after he and many other birds were seized from a warehouse hoarding situation.
 When he first came to our home with one of his buddies, he was terrified of everyone and everything.
 Even walking by the cage would result in a full scale freakout.
 After a month of quarantine, we decided to see how the two boys would do with our two girls.
 Clyde, as usual, wanted nothing to do with them.
 Amelia was hesitant to be around them, but soon warmed up!
 After a few weeks Neil no longer screamed and flew away when we walked by.
-His companion we also had ended up going back to the sanctuary, as he never got comfortable with us being nearby.
+His companion, who we also had, ended up going back to the sanctuary, as he never got comfortable with us being nearby.
 A few months after getting Neil, we noticed he and Amelia spending more and more time together!
 They quickly became inseparable and Neil has even come out to be around humans a few times and will step up on your arm!
 It has been amazing to see him come out of his shell and learn to be a part of a household!

 Luke was found as an escaped bird – he was outside and discovered a nursing home, where he went from window to window looking for people to notice him!
 It worked, and he was brought to the Ark.
 It was obvious he was a loved pet, as he was very human friendly and also could whistle a number of songs including some Star Wars tracks!
 Sadly, his home was never found despite posting ads everywhere and reaching out all over the state.
 After his quarantine was up, he came to our house!
 He quickly fell in love with Amelia, who did not feel the same at all.
 He and Neil were definitely not friends, but as long as Luke stayed away from Amelia we had no issues.
 Luke loves being out with us, singing to Clyde who he also is in love with (and who also does not feel the same).
 He is definitely “my” bird and only wants attention from me and not my husband.
 Although he doesn’t like hands and will not accept head scritches, he loves to rub his head against mine and snuggle up to my neck!